MicrosoftDocs/cpp-docs/docs/standard-library/gslice-class.md

 ### Remarks

 `gslice` defines a subset of a `valarray` that consists of multiple slices of the `valarray` that each start at the same specified element.
 The ability to use arrays to define multiple slices is the only difference between `gslice` and [`slice::slice`](../standard-library/slice-class.md#slice).
-The first slice has a first element with an index of *`_StartIndex`*, a number of elements specified by the first element of *`_LenArray`*, and a stride given by the first element of *`_IncArray`*.
+The first slice has a first element with an index of *`_StartIndex`*, a count of elements specified by the first element of *`_LenArray`*, and a stride given by the first element of *`_IncArray`*.
 The next set of orthogonal slices has first elements given by the first slice.
 The second element of *`_LenArray`* specifies the number of elements.
 The stride is given by the second element of *`_IncArray`*.
-A third dimension of slices would take the elements of the two-dimensional array as the starting elements and proceed analogously.
+A third dimension of slices would take the elements of the two-dimensional array as the starting elements and continue analogously.

 ### Example